 Lillian Cunningham has been a journalist with The Washington Post since 2010.
-She began as the editor and feature writer of The Post’s “On Leadership” section.
+She began as the editor and feature writer of The Post’s "On Leadership" section.
 As part of that work, she was awarded a 2011 Emmy and a 2016 Emmy for a series of video interviews she conducted with leaders in business, politics and the arts.
-It was the experience covering leadership news and issues that led her to dream up the “Presidential” podcast, which she envisioned as a way to investigate the historical successes and failures of various leadership styles in the White House.
+It was the experience covering leadership news and issues that led her to dream up the "Presidential" podcast, which she envisioned as a way to investigate the historical successes and failures of various leadership styles in the White House.
 She was host, editor and producer of the series.
-She has since become The Post’s enterprise reporter for audio, working on serialized podcasts including “Constitutional” and a forthcoming project slated for 2019.
+She has since become The Post’s enterprise reporter for audio, working on serialized podcasts including "Constitutional" and "Moonrise."

 ABOUT THE ARTWORK AND MUSIC

 The presidential figurines of George Washington through Richard Nixon were made by Louis Marx & Co.
-Figurines of Gerald Ford through Donald Trump were made by Patric M. Verrone.
+Figurines of Gerald Ford through Joe Biden were made by Patric M. Verrone.
 Photos and art direction were by Amy King, and the background illustrations in the photos were made by Craig & Karl for The Washington Post.
 The design and development was led by Jake Crump.
-The original music for the podcast, featuring various renditions of “Hail to the Chief,” was composed by Dave Westner for The Washington Post.
+The original music for the podcast, featuring various renditions of "Hail to the Chief," was composed by Dave Westner for The Washington Post.

 FIND US ON SOCIAL MEDIA

 FREQUENTLY ASKED QUESTIONS

 HOW CAN I LISTEN TO "PRESIDENTIAL"?